-Courses in this category will use readings and activities to explore a cultural theme (e.g., history of work, of pop music, of immigration, of worship, of race relations, of the American myth in literature and film, etc.) within the American experience across the span of American history.
+Courses in this category will use readings and activities to explore a cultural theme (e.g., history of work, pop music, immigration, worship, race relations, the American myth in literature and film, etc.) within the American experience across the span of American history.
 This exploration will investigate the diverse traditions out of which today's America has emerged and the role played by the Christian faith in shaping the American experience.
-By personally researching an aspect of the American experience, learners will develop their skills in information literacy and documentary research to a level commensurate with work that will be expected of them in upper division college classes.
+By personally researching an aspect of the American experience, learners will develop their skills in information literacy and documentary research to a level commensurate with work that will be expected of them in upper-division college classes.
 A Bethel librarian will share the task of teaching the class.
-An 'R' course is required at transfer level 3 and down.
+An "R" course is required at transfer level 3 and down.